AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Is it worth fighting a speeding ticket in Ohio?

 If you have evidence you believe disputes the facts of the case, it is worth fighting a speed ticket in Ohio.
-However, if you don’t have any evidence that can prove your innocence, you should plead guilty or no contest and pay your ticket.
+However, if you don’t have any evidence proving your innocence, you should plead guilty or no contest and pay your ticket.

 Citations